mackuba/jslint_on_rails/README.markdown

 ### lastsemic

-If set to true, this will ignore warnings about missing semicolon after a statement, if the statement is the last one in a block or function.
+If set to true, this will ignore warnings about missing semicolon after a statement, if the statement is the last one in a block or function, and the whole block is on the same line.
 I've added this because I like to omit the semicolon in one-liner anonymous functions, in situations like this:

     var ids = $$('.entry').map(function(e) { return e.id });

+Note: in versions up to 1.0.3, this option also disabled the warning in blocks that span multiple lines, but I've changed that in 1.0.4, because removing a last semicolon in a multi-line block doesn't really affect the readability (while removing the only semicolon in a one-liner like above does, IMHO).

 ### newstat